 A worked example

-Say you're a four-person team dialing ~150 contacts a day with a 2-minute average talk time, and you send a 175-character intro text (with an emoji, so unicode — that's 3 segments at 70/67 chars) to every new lead.
+Say you're a four-person team texting ~3,000 new leads a month, and you send a 175-character intro text (with an emoji, so unicode — that's 3 segments at 70/67 chars) to every new lead.

 Compliance: 10DLC done for you